DarqueWarrior/generator-team/README.md

 [Ignite New Zealand 2016](https://channel9.msdn.com/Events/Ignite/New-Zealand-2016/M328)

 ## Capabilities
-generator-tfs is a [Yeoman](http://yeoman.io/) generator that creates a complete CI/CD pipeline in [Visual Studio Team Services](https://www.visualstudio.com/tfs-test/) for the following languages:
+generator-team is a [Yeoman](http://yeoman.io/) generator that creates a complete CI/CD pipeline in [Team Foundation Server](https://www.visualstudio.com/downloads/) or [Visual Studio Team Services](https://www.visualstudio.com/tfs-test/) for the following languages:
 - Java using Tiles and bootstrap
 - Node using Pug and bootstrap
 - ASP.net Core using Razor and bootstrap